mazwat/mazwat.github.io/electrical-circuits-lm.md

 ###  Schematics

 Here are some rule when putting together a schematic.
+We will look at some basic examples in the following section.

 -   Positive voltages are uppermost
 -   Things happen left to right